![]() |

 The Narrative of a Five Years Expedition against the Revolted Negroes of Surinam (1796) of British–Dutch soldier John Gabriel Stedman (1744 – 1797) .

-The book, written in 18th century Dutch, gives a detailed description of how enslaved black people lived with the white people.
+The book, written in 18th century Dutch, gives a detailed description of how enslaved black people lived in a slavery society.

-I remember how he wrote, how he saw a group of white soldiers hit a enslaved black man with a stick on his head on how he saw his head started to bleed.
+I remember how Stedman wrote, how he saw a group of white soldiers hit a enslaved black man with a stick on his head on how he saw his head started to bleed.

 He wrote everything so detailed you can almost feel the whole slavery atmosphere.
 But for the most part he wrote about his encounter with enslaved women, mosquitoes, and about his diving in the Suriname river.